dccn-tg/tg-toolset-golang/repository/cmd/repocli/README.md

 __The shell mode__

-In addition to run the operations as individual shell commands (useful for shell scripting), the CLI can also be used in an interactive shell.
+In addition to run the operations as individual commands (single-command mode), the CLI can also be used in an interactive shell.
 One uses the `shell` command to enter the shell mode:

 ```bash
 $ repocli shell